bennycode/bennycode.github.io/source/_posts/11-boughtnote-planlone.md

 3. I restarted Windows without safe mode and installed "ESET Internet Security"
 4. I scanned the file "C:\Users\bennyn\AppData\Roaming\Microsoft\Authoker\bderedDS.exe" with "ESET Internet Security" which ultimately deleted the virus

 In my case the virus executables have been named "BdeHkeDS.exe" and "bderedDS.exe".
+Those have been identified as "ML/Augur Trojan" threat.